Risk Factors Include

 PPIs can be used either as part of a multidrug regimen for H. pylori, or alone for preventing and healing NSAID-caused ulcers.
 They are also useful for treating ulcers caused by Zollinger-Ellison syndrome.
 They are considered to be more effective than H2 blockers.

 Some people carry a gene that reduces the effectiveness of PPIs.
-This gene is present in 18 - 20% of people who are of Asian descent.
+This gene is present in 18 to 20% of people who are of Asian descent.

 Standard Brands.
 Most PPIs are available by prescription as oral drugs.
 There is no evidence that one brand of PPI works better than another.
 Brands approved for ulcer prevention and treatment include: